ESkyeD/SmartGrantAnalysis/README.md

 # SmartGrantAnalysis
-# Description: This is a series of Text Analyses I did to compare Raleigh Municipal Government's Grant Draft too previous years winners.
+# Description: This is a series of Text Analyses I did to compare Raleigh Municipal Government's Grant Draft to previous years winners.